chrisgaun/k8s-in-cloud-hands-on-training/docs/5-provision-cluster.md

 $ make provision-cluster
 ```

-## Setup default kubeconfig

-Once the cluster has been provisioned execute the following commands:
+To validate all is well execute `kubectl get nodes`

+You should be shown:

 ```
-$ mkdir ~/.kube/
-$ cp kubeconfig ~/.kube/config
+NAME       STATUS                     AGE
+ingress1   Ready,SchedulingDisabled   1h
+master1    Ready,SchedulingDisabled   1h
+worker1    Ready                      1h
 ```

-To validate all is well execute `kubectl get nodes` and the Master and Worker nodes should show.